isaacnmm/pestpolicy-hugo2XX/content/posts/does-heat-kill-fleas/index.md

 ###  1. Steam

-This is a non
-- toxic natural way to kill fleas inn your house, if you have children and pets this is a good method for you.
+This is a non-toxic natural way to kill fleas inn your house, if you have children and pets this is a good method for you.
 Steam cleaning is powerful in eliminating all pests and dirt, the high temperatures usually 100 degrees to 150 degrees is enough to kill the fleas.
 1. Take your steam cleaner and ensure its temperatures are 100 degrees, more than 180 degrees can damage your fabrics.

-This may also be achieved in[flea vacuums](https://pestpolicy.com/best
+This may also be achieved in[flea vacuums](https://pestpolicy.com/best-vacuums-for-fleas/).2.
-- vacuums
-- for
-- fleas/).2.

 Clean your furniture, rugs, carpet and sofas with it.
 Make sure you move slowly ensuring the heat penetrates at carpets base in the fibers and underneath the baseboards of furniture in your house.
 3. One time may not be enough, make it a routine for three days to ensure total elimination of fleas.
 4. Steam will not only kill larva and adult fleas but also all eggs will be killed by the high temperatures.
 5.